varnish/hitch/README.md

 ------------------

 hitch can also use a configuration file that supports all the same options as the command-line arguments.
-You can use `hitch --default-config` to generate the default configuration on stdout; then, customize your configuration and pass it to `hitch --config=FILE`.
+You can use `hitch.conf.ex` as a starting point and then pass it to `hitch --config=FILE`.

 Diffie–Hellman
 --------------